A Mother is Born

 - Gentle Birth App.
 I mentioned the Gentle Birth App in a previous post.
 I used this app religiously- listened to the affirmations while washing the dishes, hypnosis while sleeping, meditated on a daily basis.
 The aim was to have a calm, peaceful birth.
 Did it work at all?
 Well, people could not believe that I was already in active

 labourwhen I was trying to tell them that this was “the real thing”.
-Apparently, I was “too calm and focused”, I was able to communicate my situation with those who were with me at the time, so they thought what I was experiencing could only be the very first contractions.
+Apparently, I was “too calm and focused”, I was able to communicate my situation with those who were with me at the time, so they thought that what I was experiencing could only be the very first contractions.
 Gentle Birth helped me throughout the labouras well.
-I had already used “gentle birth music” to visualize my ideal birthing experience to welcome my baby as calmly, and peacefully, as possible.
+For months, I had used the “gentle birth music” and visualized my ideal birthing experience to welcome my baby as calmly, and peacefully, as possible.
 In those visualizations, my husband would be next to me, and I would be repeating to him, and our baby boy, one sentence only: “I love you.
 I love you.
 I love you”.
 On the day of my labour, when things intensified in only a few hours, nothing helped as much as this piece of music.
 I listened to it all the way until we finally left for the hospital, and after every intense contraction, keeping my eyes closed, and with a smile, I repeated out loud: I love you.
 I love you.
 I love you.
 Days after the labour, I still listen to it as a reminder of my blessings.
 I should also add that Tracy Duggan, the founder and President of Gentle Birth, is probably one of the most generous, humble people I have ever met.
-She responds to your questions, recommends solutions to relieve your concerns, provides you with articles and suggestions and makes herself available for the Gentle Birthers, in and outside of the United States.
+She responds to your questions, recommends solutions to relieve your concerns, provides you with articles and suggestions, and makes herself available for the Gentle Birthers, in and outside of the United States.
 I will be forever grateful to her, and I am sure that I am not alone.

 - Affirmations.
 Someone had told me that once things start to get intense, one might not have the time, or the energy, for affirmations.
 She was right!
-Especially because my contractions started at 3:18 pm, already 5 minutes apart, water broke at 5:44, and the baby was born at 6:37 pm, I could not have the luxury to repeat/listen to/ read through the affirmations I used to read to myself from time to time.
+Especially because my contractions started exactly at 3:18 pm, already 5 minutes apart, water broke at 5:44, and the baby was born at 6:37 pm, I could not have the luxury to repeat/listen to/ read through the affirmations I used to read to myself from time to time.
 That said, it helped me immensely to have posted on the walls some of these affirmations weeks before the birth.
 I

 wasable to remember to “trust my body”, or to have a “relaxed jaw” to prepare the cervix, and to “dance that baby down”.
 All these moves, routines, repetitions helped enormously to fasten the process.
 We liked it so much to embellish the house with watercolourbirth affirmations that we are now thinking about decorating the walls with parenting and relationships affirmations!